Skip to main content

 Common Uses of the Eastern European Time

-• Scientific research — expressing timezones values in published studies and experimental data
+• Scientific research — expressing timezones values in published studies, experimental data, and journal articles where SI unit conventions apply

-• Engineering design — specifying timezones requirements in technical drawings and calculations
+• Engineering design — specifying timezones requirements in technical drawings, calculations, and simulation input files across metric and imperial systems

-• Education — teaching timezones concepts in physics and engineering courses
+• Education — teaching timezones concepts in physics, engineering, and applied science courses with worked examples in multiple unit systems

 Did You Know?